 A budget is legally adopted by the Board of Education for all funds (with the exception of the trust and agency funds) that includes revenues and expenditures.

-The 2017-18 Estimate of Needs was amended by supplemental appropriations as follows:

-Funds Total None
+No later than October 1, each board of education shall prepare a financial statement and estimate of needs to be filed with the applicable county clerk and the State Department of Education.

-Any amendments submitted are approved by the county excise board.
+The 2019-20 Estimate of Needs was not amended by any supplemental appropriations.
+Any amendments must be approved by the county excise board.